merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT.md

 **When user says:** "I need to setup face recognition/Howdy on HP notebook"

 **Your response should:**
-1. Reference that this is documented in `~/Documents/README_COMPLETE.md` Phase 15c
+1. Reference that this is documented in `docs/installation/README_COMPLETE.md` Phase 15c (in this repository)
 2. Know that this requires:
    - `howdy-bin` from AUR
    - `python-dlib` (CPU-only build recommended)